-Once, no toy seemed more universal than a primary-color set of plastic Legos.
+ONCE, NO toy seemed more universal than a primary-color set of plastic Legos.
 This is no longer the case.
+The Danish building blocks have, in recent years, become a haven for boys, with kits themed to ninjas, aliens, and Star Wars.
 Now, Lego is poised to release a new line of blocks specifically for girls, which fits every stereotype you might expect.
-The “Lego Friends’’ figurines have skirts and tiny breasts, live in a place called Heartlake City, and go to a hair salon and a horse academy.
+The “Lego Friends’’ figurines have skirts, live in a place called Heartlake City, and go to a hair salon and a horse academy.

 The backlash has been fierce: A flood of angry blog entries and posts on the company Facebook page, demanding to know why Lego can’t push a unisex toy instead.
 The answer, from the company’s standpoint, is that Lego needs to make money.
 Boy-specific kits saved the company’s fortunes a few years ago, after sales of unisex Legos faltered.
 In a Bloomberg Businessweek article, Lego executives explained that they are trying to regain a foothold in the girl market - and that research has taught them that girls want beauty with their play.

 That may be true, but it points to a problem that’s larger than Lego itself.
 In the big-box stores where most toys are sold, boys’ and girls’ toys are often segregated into separate aisles: war toys and model spaceships for boys, baby dolls and craft kits for girls.
 Surely, there’s more crossover potential than that - boys who are budding fashionistas, girls who are budding engineers - but the toys reinforce more predictable patterns of behavior.
 At what point do those products drive kids’ ideas about themselves, and how they ought to play?